armStrapTools/armStrap/README.md

 QuickStart
 ----------

-* You need to be root to run this script
+* You need to be root to run this script.
 * The following prerequisitions need to be installed:
     * python3
     * python3-dialog